uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 ## 1. Review and sign legal agreement
 * * *

-To use a Gen3 commons, please review and sign the following agreements and return them to info@gen3.org.
+To use the Gen3 commons, please review and sign the following agreements and return them to info@gen3.org.
 The most current versions (and past versions for transparency) of all of the below documents can be found at:
 [https://www.gen3.org/data-governance/](https://www.gen3.org/data-governance/)
 &nbsp;
 * Data Contributor Agreement (DCA)